mstksg/inCode/copy/entries/servant-services.md

 line interface or GUI).
 For me, this involves designing a protocol from scratch every time with varying levels of hand-rolled authentication and error detection (Send this byte for this command, this byte for this other command, etc.).
-Once I design the protocol, I then have to write both the client and the server --- something I usually do from scratch over the raw TCP streams.
+Once I design the protocol, I then have to write both the command line client and the server --- something I usually do from scratch over the raw TCP streams.

 This process was fun (and informative) the first few times I did it, but spinning it up from scratch again every time discouraged me from doing it very often.
-However, thankfully, with the *[servant][]* haskell library, writing a TCP server/client pair for a TCP service becomes dead-simple --- the barrier for creating one fades away that designing/writing a service becomes a tool that I reach for immediately in a lot of cases without second thought.
+However, thankfully, with the *[servant][]* haskell library (and *[servant-cli][]*, for command line clients), writing a TCP server/client pair for a TCP service becomes dead-simple --- the barrier for creating one fades away that designing/writing a service becomes a tool that I reach for immediately in a lot of cases without second thought.

 [servant]: https://hackage.haskell.org/package/servant